 Easy Piping first checks whether the chosen component already exists in the directory structure.
 If this is not the case, the subdirectories will be created and then the new component will be created and saved in its directory.

 Then the part is inserted into the assembly.
 If this is the first part of the assembly, it is placed at coordinates 0,0,0 and fixed by making the part grounded.
 Otherwise, there will be a request to select a circular edge, a pipe or a flange to connect the new item to.

 Then, depending on the chosen item, a few additional questions can be asked such as rotation, reversing the new part or selecting a second part.

 If the part did not yet exist, and thus it still had to be created, that will also be shown on the progress bar below.
 With complex parts such as flanges or bolts, this can take a few seconds.

 The Inventor will not be available while creating a new part and it is also not advisable to perform other tasks while placing parts.

 The installation of bolts is done in an out-of-the-box method.

 Easy Piping asks you to select two flanges and checks if they are the same size and rating.
 They are then checked to see if they are connected correctly.
 Easy Piping then creates and inserts an assembly consisting of one real visual part that represents the bolts, nuts, and washers.
 This part will not be included in the part list.
 All bolts, nuts, and washers are included as virtual parts.
 This makes the 3D model workable because the amount of files and constraints remains limited.

 Portable exe.
-No installation needed.
-Just double click.
+No installation is needed.
+Just double-click the downloaded exe file.